msv-lab/modus/README.md

     run("pip install pylint").

 % In production mode, use Alpine as the parent image,
-% and copy compiled binaries from the "library" build stage: dependencies(Version, "production") :-
+% and copy compiled binaries from the build stage: dependencies(Version, "production") :-
     library_python(Version, Python),
     from(i"python:${Python}-alpine"),